jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-1/assignment-1.rst

     c. ``1010 OR 1100``

 #.
-Generate truth tables for each of the following binary expressions.
+Generate truth tables for each of the following boolean expressions.

     a. :math:`\lnot a \land b`
     b. :math:`a \lor (a \land b)`